jichu4n/qbjc/README.md

 **qbjc** is a QBasic to JavaScript compiler.
 It can compile a QBasic / QuickBASIC program to:

-- A standalone Node.js script with no external dependencies; or
+- A standalone executable Node.js script, with zero external dependencies; or
 - An ES6 module that can be imported and executed in both Node.js and browser environments.

 Try it out in the qbjc playground: